- Be a community resource for a First Year Center (FYC) with 10-18 first year residents

-- Act as a mentor for incoming first year students in a variety of situations ranging from academic to social
+- Act as a mentor for first year students in situations ranging from academic to social

-- Create programs each month for your First Year Center, see some example programs below
+- Create and facilitate relevant and engaging programs for your First Year Center

-- Uphold Bates community standards within your First Year Center
+- Observe Bates community standards and uphold them within your First Year Center